intel/dffml/docs/arch/alice/discussion/0023/reply_0024.md

   - [ ] Boot to USB
   - [ ] Install OBS
   - [ ] Install discord
-  - [x] Fuck this drive speed is way to slow when using as disk, live images do somethign to fix this, we are not them apparently
+  - [ ] Fuck this drive speed is way to slow when using as disk, live images do somethign to fix this, we are not them apparently
 - Software Supply Chain and Hyperledger Grid
   - https://github.com/Cargill/grid-rfcs/blob/ryanlassigbanks-purchase-order-rfc/text/0025-purchase-orer.md
     - Could we leverage this to request a CI/CD job be done?
     - Use https://github.com/hyperledger/cactus to get from DID chain to Grid chain
+- SSI Service looks to implement DID key method, that doesn't seem applicable to us.
+Think we will abandon anythign but the lower level peer DID lirbary and just go with that for now